|Legler Systems Company|||||FA System|||||Contact Us|||||Help|||||Home||||

 Inquiry procedure FA10 displays asset service and repair information.
 Procedure FA11 displays the annual depreciation schedule of an asset.
 Inquire Asset Expense (FA15) shows a results screen by month for 5 years of repair expenses or asset purchases.
 Inquire Latest FA Changes procedure (FA96) displays a list of the latest Asset Master Records (FA01) in descending chronological date sequence.

 Online reporting procedures FA02, FA04, FA05, FA06, FA08, FA12 and FA16 print basic management reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
 The annual IRS 4562 Worksheet is printed by procedure FA12 and conforms to IRS specifications.
 Each online reporting procedure displays a selection screen for the user to enter report selection parameters, such as dates, Book-Code, report format option and report sort option.
 Procedures FA09 and FA14 print a one-page FAS Control Report showing the number of fixed asset records processed for audit documentation.
 Accounting reports can be displayed in the basic application window or in a separate report window prior to printing the hardcopy.

 Procedure FA03 calculates depreciation schedules by calendar year for each capital asset (such as buildings, vehicles and equipment) with different accounting Book-Codes (company, federal, state, other) and updates the online database with the depreciation expense by month.
 Procedure FA05 updates the online database with the net gain or loss when an asset is sold during the year.
 At the end of the month (or year) procedure FA09 is executed to post depreciation expense information to a General Ledger System for a specific accounting period (YRMO).
-Recording depreciation expense data follows the standard GL account structure of either a 4-digit account code only or 4-digit account code plus a 2-character department number as set by System-Option-26 in procedure DB03.
+Recording depreciation expense data follows the standard GL account structure of either a 4-digit account code only or 4-digit account code plus a 2-character department number as set by System-Option-26 in data entry procedure DB03.

 If equipment repair or service data is created by an external computer application (written to the import Transfer File) or imported using procedure DB18, they are edited and loaded into the online database by using procedure FA13.